 Eradicating discrimination and sexual harassment requires an ongoing, demonstrated commitment from all members of the University community.
 A truly respectful workplace involves cooperation and support from each and every employee of the institution.
-To achieve this goal, Human Resource Services (HRS), in collaboration with the Office for Equal Opportunity (Office of Civil Rights Compliance and Investigation [CRCI] is the new name as of 8/1/19), has developed the required online training specific for WSU, which may be accessed at http://hrs.wsu.edu/dshp.
+To achieve this goal, Human Resource Services (HRS), in collaboration with the Compliance and Civil Rights [CCR] office, has developed the required online training specific for WSU, which may be accessed at http://hrs.wsu.edu/dshp.
 You may also obtain answers to common questions and resource information at this site.